loganswartz/polychrome.nvim/README.md

 The testing setup is based on [this blog post](https://mrcjkb.dev/posts/2023-06-06-luarocks-test.html).

+## Luarocks

 Ensure you have `luarocks` and a version of `lua@5.1` installed.
-On Ubuntu/Debian/other distros, this should be as simple as installing `luarocks` via your package manager (I wasn't able to get this working on macOS when installing via homebrew).
+On Ubuntu/Debian/other distros, this should be as simple as installing `luarocks` via your package manager.

 Additionally, your shell needs to be configured to be able to use `luarocks`.
 Something like this in your `.profile`/`.bashrc`/`.zshrc`/etc should be